garrettgman/garrettgman.github.io/science.md

 ### 1. Scientific worldview

+1. The natural world is the world that we can observe and measure.
-1. Science is a method of learning about the natural world that has been extremely successful.
+2. Science is a method of learning about the natural world that has been extremely successful.
 It is based on two premises:
+    1. The best way to learn about the natural world is to observe it
-    1. The world behaves according to natural laws
+    2. The world behaves according to natural laws

-    2. Observations provide the most trustworthy information about these laws
+3. Scientists use observations to learn about natural laws

 ------------------------------------------------------------------------